AionSystem/VERITAS/README.md

 > The code is open source.
 The judgment behind the architecture — the audit lineage, the calibration discipline, the declared limits — is the part that took the work.

-This is an application of the AION Constitutional Stack — applied to community crisis data and rescue-signal coordination infrastructure.
-The method travels.
+This is an application of the AION Constitutional Stack — applied to community-sourced field data and signal coordination.
+The method travels: the same scoring architecture works anywhere untrusted reports drive consequential decisions.

 ---

 <div align="center">

-CERTUS Engine v3.2.2 — hardened baseline v3.0.0, four-instrument audit plus independent execution review, 76 findings resolved · 0 open, engine execution-verified.
+CERTUS Engine v3.2.2 — hardened baseline v3.0.0, four-instrument audit complete, 25 findings resolved.
 STP Template Registry — 16 permanent seal types.
-VERITAS — Every report sealed.
-Every rescue signal prioritized — and its acknowledgment sealed and returned to the sender.
+VERITAS — Every report scored with its uncertainty stated.
+Every signal acknowledgment sealed and returned to the sender.
 Every export verifiable.

 </div>